DiegoMendezT/MASTER_QA_SUITE/roadmap.md

+## Vision Log - August 11, 2025

+Dream: Package the system (tested Alpha), enable extension/cloning, download in a VM with VS Code and Copilot, unpackage and test, run initial AUT regression flows for new websites, demos, automated runs, client reporting, export to Jira (templated JSON).
+This is the main vision now.
+(See akashic_vision_2025-08-11.md)
 ## Triaged Roadmap (Low Risk, High Reward First)
 1. Commit message rule: Disallow '||' in commit messages (low risk, high reward for repo health)
 2. Timestamp format: Change to dd-MM-yyyy_HH-mm (low risk, high reward for clarity)